Aliases for SMARCD3 Gene

 GeneCards Summary for SMARCD3 Gene

 SMARCD3 (SWI/SNF Related, Matrix Associated, Actin Dependent Regulator Of Chromatin, Subfamily D, Member 3) is a Protein Coding gene.
-Among its related pathways are L1CAM interactions and Metabolism.
+Among its related pathways are Metabolism and Chromatin organization.
 GO annotations related to this gene include receptor binding and transcription coactivator activity.
 An important paralog of this gene is SMARCD1.

 UniProtKB/Swiss-Prot for SMARCD3 Gene